MASTER STUDY

 Yuxi bowed her head and excused herself to the restroom.

-“She has all kind of teas at the massage parlor,” Dad said.
+“At the massage parlor they have all kind of teas,” Dad said.
 “When I go, they ask me if I’ve had breakfast and they cook for me.
 That’s how they do it.
-Chinese girls are amazing.
 They all live there.
-It’s easier that way, they don’t have to drive or take the bus at all hours, and they have each other for company.”
+It’s easier that way.
+They don’t have to drive or take the bus at all hours, and they have each other for company.
+Chinese girls are amazing.”

-Where had I been, while my dad was out driving late at night and early mornings to poorly-lit roadside establishments and strip malls?
-I had been in my studio, working on a painting commission.
-The months had sped right by.
+Where had I been?
+Where was I, while my dad was out driving late at night and early mornings to poorly lit roadside establishments and strip malls?
+I had been in my studio, working on that actress’ painting.
+The months had flown right by.

 Yuxi returned to the table and wrote in her phone.
 Your father is a kind gentleman.